OpenFn/blog/_posts/2020-06-25-allow-yourself-to-fail.md

 title: 'Allow yourself to fail'
 author: taylor
 categories: [how-to, mssql, db, idempotency]
+image: assets/images/designforfailure.jpg
+featured: true
 ---

 Hi all, this is a very short post with a simple message: design for failure.

-We just extended our language-mssql adaptor with a custom function that allows upserts (an `upsert` is when you either insert a new record or update an existing record based on some identifier).
+We just extended our [language-mssql adaptor](https://github.com/OpenFn/language-mssql) with a custom function that allows upserts (an `upsert` is when you either insert a new record or update an existing record based on some identifier).
 Before, you'd need to write something tedious like: